lu2000luk/CubeFlyer/README.md

 - Made some new greetings
 - Made the score system (No its not based on time even tho it looks like it does)
 - Changed main menu font from Impact to Protest Guerrilla (Google Fonts)
 - Changed score font from Comic Sans to Roboto (Google Fonts)
+- Made the barriers have a red "breath" effect

 # The Flying Cube Game! 🟥💨